mzattera/v4j/docs/010/index.md

 We summarize below the main trends, but we invite to refer to the above table for a detailed analysis, case by case.
   -> Cluster piu' aprticolare HA

+**Little progress has been made since Tillman and currier on char distribution until now**

 ** Casi piu evidenti q d l o n che si comportano in modo marcatamente opposto in cluster diversi**

+**Highlight char anomalies which nobody discovered before (e.g., 'a' or 'y' as first char in a line)**

 If we look to behaviors that appear consistently across clusters, we can see that: